 Questions and answers

-What can I do to help my child adjust to Wingara Mura - Bunga Barrabugu Summer Program easily?
+What can I do to help my child/ward adjust to Summer Program easily?

-If this is your child's first time away from home, don't be tempted to say you'll come and get them if they feel homesick.
+If this is your child/ward’s first time away from home, please do not be tempted to say you will come and get them if they feel homesick.
 Instead, reinforce the idea that they are going to have a great time.
-We will distribute an information pack a month prior to Wingara Mura - Bunga Barrabugu Summer Program which will help you and your child to prepare so they have everything they need to enjoy an amazing time while away.
+Encourage them to talk to any of the staff during the program about any concerns they may have.

-Our staff stay in separate rooms adjacent to the students and will be responsible for students safety and behaviour during the night.
+Our staff stay in separate rooms adjacent to the students’ and will be responsible for students safety and behaviour during the night.

-What if my child is coming to Wingara Mura - Bunga Barrabugu Summer Program alone?
+What if my child/ward is coming to the Summer Program alone?

 What about special medical requirements?

-Will my child be safe?
+Will my child/ward be safe?

 There is no cost for the schools or families of students who participate in the Wingara Mura - Bunga Barrabugu Summer Program.
 The University of Sydney will pay for travel, meals, accommodation and all other expenses associated with the program.
 However, if students would like some spending money for their time on campus, they will need to bring this personally.